 Here’s a Class A gasser (no toad) fueling up at a Love’s Travel Stop.
 (Source: Love’s Travel Stops)

-Others have said that the lots are too open to the sun, too brightly lit at night, and too noisy due to trucks and interstate traffic.
+Some RVers also note that the spaces are too close together to use slide-outs.
+Others have said the lots are too exposed to the sun, too brightly lit at night, and too noisy from trucks and interstate traffic.

-For a more traditional camping experience near a Love’s location, their RV parks designed in conjunction with KOA might fit the bill, depending on your travel route.
+For a more traditional camping experience near a Love’s location, their RV parks, designed in conjunction with KOA, might fit the bill, depending on your travel route.

 How Do I Reserve an RV Hookup at a Love’s Travel Stop?

 To use one of Love’s RV hookups (or one of their campgrounds), you’ll need to either book a space using Love’s website or by using an app like Campendium.
+You can also just drive right up to a Love’s RV Hookups kiosk and claim and pay for your space right onsite.

-For a look at free overnight options for RVers, check out our posts on free overnight RV parking, as well as our post Can You Camp in a Walmart Parking Lot?
+For a look at alternative free overnight options for RVers, check out our posts on free overnight RV parking, as well as our post Can You Camp in a Walmart Parking Lot?

-Have You Used One of Loves RV Hookups?
+Have You Used One of Love’s RV Hookups?

 If you’ve been a patron at a Loves RV Hookups site, we’d love to hear about your experience.
 Leave a comment below!